reviseUC73/LineFlixMovie/readme.md

 ## Technologies Used

-The MovieApp is built using the following technologies:
+The LineFlixMovie is built using the following technologies:

 - **Swift:** The programming language used to develop the iOS application.
 - **UIKit Framework:** The iOS framework that provides the core components and functionalities for building the user interface.